AdamPayzant/comp2404a4/README.md

   - Inside program, following input prompts to input your information

 5. Notes
+  - Assuming StuServer.o is unchanged, program should start with students already added
   - in1.txt is optimal for testing a cases of input